Phase Oriented Treatment

 The three phases begin with learning to identify and develop a variety of resources—strengths, capacities, competencies, and skills—that can fortify your self-esteem and support you in maintaining your arousal within a window of tolerance.

-Ogden frames Phase 1 resource-building as the foundation of phase-oriented work, locating somatic and psychological resource development as the precondition for all subsequent memory and relational phases.
+Ogden frames Phase 1 resource-building as foundational for the entire phase-oriented structure, linking somatic and psychological resource development to the capacity for subsequent memory and relational work.

 Ogden, Pat, Sensorimotor Psychotherapy Interventions for Trauma and, 2015supporting